 In line with government priorities for 'promoting and maintaining good health', our research is focused on preventative health and on improving quality of life of individuals and families who experience impairment, injury, illness, chronic health conditions and disability.

 The international ranking of our research and our success in attracting research funding, both competitive and philanthropic, is testament to the quality of our work.
 Our collaborations with international colleagues, industry, not-for-profit organisations, and community networks ensure that our work is relevant and has a direct impact.

 A commitment to social and cultural diversity

-As evidenced in the University and Faculty’s strategic plans, we strive to increase participation of students from culturally and socially diverse backgrounds in order to build a health workforce appropriate for Australia's diversity.
+We actively seek to increase participation of students from culturally and socially diverse backgrounds to build a health workforce that reflects Australia's diversity.

-Currently the faculty encompasses students drawn from throughout Australia and 112 countries worldwide.
+Currently we have students drawn from throughout Australia and 112 countries worldwide.
 This diversity makes for a rich campus environment and also informs the way we teach and carry out our research.
-We aim to continue to enhance this richness.
+We celebrate this diversity, and aim to enhance it further.

 Thought leaders.
 Shaping health